 Instances when you will not receive a penalty

-For example, let’s say that a married couple has health insurance through one person’s employer.
-The employed person turns 65 years old but isn’t planning to retire yet.
+An example of this is if a married couple has health insurance through one spouse’s employer.
+The employed spouse turns 65 years old but isn’t planning to retire yet.

-The couple can both stay on the employer’s health plan.
-If it’s an HSA-qualified plan, they can continue to contribute.
+The couple can stay on the employer’s health plan and continue to contribute if it’s an HSA-qualified plan.

-The couple can both enroll in Medicare when the employed person retires.
-They’ll qualify for a special enrollment period because they’ll lose their prior coverage after retirement.
+The couple can enroll in Medicare when the employed spouse retires.
+They both qualify for a special enrollment period because they will both lose their prior coverage after retirement.

-They won’t be able to contribute to the HSA anymore, but they will be able to use funds from it toward future healthcare costs.
+The couple won’t be able to contribute to the HSA anymore, but they will both be able to use funds from it toward future healthcare costs.

-As in the example above, you’ll need to have a health plan in place to delay Medicare enrollment.
+If this example seems similar to your situation, note that you’ll need to have a health plan in place to delay Medicare enrollment.
 You’ll be charged a late enrollment penalty if you don’t.

 Instances when you would receive a penalty